CBeri9496/Data_Mining_Project/README.md

 # Overview

-+ We acquired an Identity Theft Survey report from the Federal Trade Commission administered in September 2003 by Synovate Research Company.
++ We acquired an Identity Theft Supplement (ITS) to the National Crime Victimization Survey (NCVS).
-+ The data sample included 4,057 observations with 46 variables obtained from four waves of surveys.
-+ Among 4,057 observations, about 700 experienced identity theft (17.25%).
++ From January to June 2012, the ITS collected data from persons who experienced one or more attempted or successful incidents of identity theft during the 12 months preceding their interview.
++ Approximately 16.6 million persons or 7% of all U.S. residents age 16 or older, were victims of one or more incidents of identity theft on 2012.
++ Direct and indirect losses from identity theft totaled $24.7 billion in 2012.
++ Among identity theft victims, existing bank (37%) or credit card accounts (40%) were the most common types of misused information.
++ About 14% of identity theft victims experienced out-of-pocket losses of $1 or more.
++ Of these victims, about half suffered losses of less than $100.
++ Over half of identity theft victims who were able to resolve any associated problems did so in a day or less; among victims who had personal information used for fraudulent purposes, 29% spent a month or more resolving problems.
-+ Since 60% of our group members personally experienced identity theft before, we were interested in two main things:
++ About 36% of identity theft victims reported moderate or severe emotional distress as a result of the incident before, we were interested in two main things:
-+ 1. verify our assumptions of what type of individuals are more prone to be identity theft victims,
-+ 2. verify the reported results of the FTC report.
-+ Some of the questions we wanted to explore were:
-+ Are men or women more prone to being victims of identity theft?
-+ Are there differences in victimization depending on where you live: region and urban vs. rural setting?
-+ Does internet use make a difference?
++ 1. It focuses on the most recent incident experienced to describe victim characteristics and victim responses to identity theft.
++ 2. In addition to suffering monetary losses, some identity theft victims experienced other financial and legal problems.

 # Data

-+ Since this data comes from a survey, there were many records that had "bad" data.
++ Since this data comes from a survey, there were many records that had “bad” data.
-+ We ended up eliminating about 4% of the data due to missing, invalid or inconsistent occurrences.
++ We ended up eliminating some of the data due to missing, invalid or inconsistent occurrences.
-+ As a result, we went from 4,057 records down to 3,887 with 17.59% victims.
++ This report uses data that differ from previous BJS statistical collections on the topic of identity theft.
++ A final sample size of 69,814 of the original NCVS-eligible respondents completed the ITS questionnaire, resulting in a response rate of 91.9%.
++ All of the data will be obtained from the bjs and datasets maintained at http://www.bjs.gov/index.cfm?ty=tp&tid=42

 # Project Management